 Slack integration

-Integrating Buddy with Slack will keep your team updated with automatic notifications on finished builds and deployments to a Slack channel.
 You can also use it to trigger and get the status of your pipelines with slash commands.

-Using the official Buddy Slack app (recommended).
+Using the official Buddy Slack app (recommended), which:

 - can be installed in any Slack workspace

-Using a private Slack app.
+Using a private Slack app which:

 Buddy Slack app